-WASHINGTON - U.S. Rep. Cindy Axne (D-IA-03) joined Cheri Bustos (D-IL-17), Mark Meadows (R-NC-11) and 15 Members of Congress in introducing the bipartisan Reining in Irresponsible Decorating Expenses (RIIDE) Act, legislation to reign in excessive and frivolous government spending.
+WASHINGTON - U.S. Rep. Cindy Axne (D-IA-03) joined Cheri Bustos (D-IL-17), Mark Meadows (R-NC-11) and 15 Members of Congress in introducing the bipartisan Reining in Irresponsible Decorating Expenses (RIIDE) Act, legislation to rein in excessive and frivolous government spending.
 This legislation would save taxpayer dollars, bring much-needed transparency in when it comes to federal agency heads’ excessive spending and create real consequences for officials who break the rules.

 “Having spent a decade at the State of Iowa improving services while saving taxpayer dollars, I know how to root out waste, fraud and abuse.
 When it comes to decorating offices and suites, high-ranking government officials should not have a blank check.
 Iowans deserve to know their hard earned tax dollars are being used to benefit the public good, not to decorate an office,” said Rep. Axne.

 Under this legislation, cabinet secretaries and agency heads will be required to notify Congress and justify expenses of $5,000 or more in taxpayer funds used for office renovations and furniture.
 The RIIDE Act would require these officials to report to Congress on the performance of their respective agency, including up-to-date information on grant backlogs, staffing levels, and other benchmarks when they request office renovations.
 Lastly, this bill would create consequences for those who fail to comply—meaning a failure to report such expenses requires the official to pay back the taxpayers with interest.